Name

 UOP HgSIV™ Regenerable Mercury Removal is a proprietary Honeywell UOP licensed technology in which silver-impregnated molecular sieve (HgSIV™) adsorbent is loaded into an existing TSA (Temperature Swing Adsorption) molecular sieve dehydrator.
 Dehydration and mercury removal are performed simultaneously in the same vessels.
 Mercury is adsorbed during the online (drying) step and thermally desorbed during the normal regeneration cycle, so the sorbent is continuously refreshed each cycle.
 The technology can be applied to both gas and liquid hydrocarbon streams.

-3. Inside the dryers + regen gas treatment — HgSIV™ in dehydrators combined with a small downstream GB guard bed on the regen gas loop; fully mercury-free product and regen gas recycle
+• Inside the dryers + regeneration gas treatment — HgSIV™ in the dehydrators combined with a small downstream non-regenerable GB guard bed on the spent regeneration gas loop; only a small bed is required since the regen gas volume is much smaller than the feed gas, and mercury need only be reduced to feed gas concentration rather than product specification

 Step-by-Step Process Description